 Family Educational Rights and Privacy Act (FERPA) Overview

-An Overview for members of the Beloit College Community
+Overview for Beloit College Community

 FERPA is a complex law that relates to student educational records maintained by an institution.
 It is important that all Beloit College staff who have access to or manage educational records be informed about this law.
 Notification of FERPA rights is included in the biennial Beloit College Catalog, annual Student Handbook, and each term is associated with the on-line Schedule of Classes.

 FERPA (20 U.S.C 1232g and 34 CFR 99), also known as the Buckley Amendment, applies to all educational institutions and agencies that receive funds under any program administered by the U.S. Secretary of Education.

 For more information about FERPA as it pertains to Beloit College, please review the college’s FERPA Policy.

 Please complete the tutorial prior to taking the quiz.

 College “directory information” may be made available to the public unless a student acts to restrict such release by written notice to the registrar by the end of the first week of classes during any given semester.